 Fire Insurance Plans for Toronto

-Today, researchers find fire insurance plans an invaluable information source, using them for a variety of purposes, including to:
+Researchers find fire insurance plans are an invaluable information source, using them for a variety of purposes including to:

 - narrow the date when a building was constructed.

 - determine earlier street numbers of individual buildings and previous names of streets which may have changed.